...

 While skin cancer seems to have a genetic component, in that parents who develop cancers tend to have a greater likelihood of children also developing them, sun exposure is a significant risk factor.
 Avoiding sunburns, as well as cumulative sun damage from routine exposure, is recommended for anyone seeking to minimize their risk of developing skin cancer.

 In general, try to avoid spending time outdoors during the times when the sun is at its highest point, typically late morning to late afternoon, or roughly 10 a.m. to 4 p.m.
-If going out in that time, wear clothing—including a hat—that provides cover for the skin and scalp.
+If going out at that time, wear clothing—including a hat—that provides cover for the skin and scalp.

 Any exposed skin should be protected with sunscreen when going outdoors, no matter the time of day.
 Apply it at least 20 minutes to half an hour before leaving the house, as that amount of time will allow it to penetrate into the skin and truly work as protection.
 The sunscreen should have an adequate sun protection factor, ideally SPF 30 or more.
 Germain Dermatology offers several skincare products, including sunscreens that are SPF 50+.